serkanbodur/n11-second-homework/README.md

 ### Basic Usage

-- Run project once to create the tables.
+- Run project once to create the tables and ddl operations
-- Run the inserts sql files under the resources folder in postgre sql to insert the data into the tables.
+- All tables will create and table insert ddl operations will happen automatically as data.sql files
 - Apply the operations according to appropriate endpoints using Postman or Swagger

 ### Project End Points